Free ACT Multiple Choice Questions

 Answer: B

-Rationale: ACT Aspire measures long-term growth toward college and career readiness using a vertical scale aligned with future ACT expectations, helping identify readiness gaps early. - In ACT Aspire English, what is the focus of revision skills?
+Rationale: ACT Aspire measures long-term growth toward college and career readiness using a vertical scale aligned with future ACT expectations, helping identify readiness gaps early.

 A. Memorizing vocabulary